-The crate is a valuable tool for owners raising a new puppy.
-Just as human parents use playpens and baby cribs to keep children safe when they are unable to be supervised, dogs who are safely confined to a crate while owners are unable to mentally or physically supervise them are prevented from doing unwanted behaviors such as chewing on furniture, chasing the cat, biting the children or getting into the trash.
+The crate is a valuable tool for raising a new puppy.
+Just as human parents use playpens and baby cribs to keep children safe when they are unable to be supervised, dogs who are safely confined to a crate while owners are unable to mentally or physically supervise them are prevented from doing unwanted behaviors.
+These behaviors can include chewing on furniture, chasing the cat, biting the children or getting into the trash.
 The crate is also one of the easiest ways to facilitate house training.
-Don’t feel as though you are being cruel or mean to your dog because you are using the crate.
 Most dogs enjoy their crate and when paired with good stuff, your dog will begin to venture into his crate on his own.

 Crates come in many styles.
 The most common are plastic kennels and wire metal crates.
 You can now buy designer crates made of wood or with wicker coverings to match the décor of your home.

 When selecting a crate choose one that will allow your dog stand up, turn around and lie down comfortably.
 If you have a large breed dog, you can purchase the size of kennel he will need as an adult and buy the crate divider to make the crate smaller while he is a puppy.
 Be sure to use the divider as too much room will allow him to eliminate in one area and sleep in another – not good!